e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `input_passthrough` helper's defaults ([§11.8][s11-8]) document the house style without legislating it.

-The two-notation rule this rests on is directional — structure vs. contract, not read vs. write. **Slash is structure**: endpoint paths walking real children and ports; the inspection [register](#g-register)'s [snapshot](#g-snapshot) and log addressing. **Face names are opaque contract tokens.** The [periphery](#g-periphery)'s write side (input devices, mappings, the trace, the GUI write path) speaks face names exclusively ([§9.3][s9-3]).
+The two-notation rule this rests on is directional — structure vs. derived contract, not read vs. write. **Slash is structure**: endpoint paths walking real children and ports; the inspection [register](#g-register)'s [snapshot](#g-snapshot) and log addressing. **Face names are opaque derived-contract tokens.** The [periphery](#g-periphery)'s write side (input devices, mappings, the trace, the GUI write path) speaks face names exclusively ([§9.3][s9-3]).
 The read side speaks them wherever it wants meaning that outlives the build: integration